 The only situation in which you can use home-made remedies is if the cause is not pathological.

-- The recommendations include consumption of certain substances or foods such as pineapple, Ginkgo Biloba, or wrapping warm towels around your ears, amongst other suggestions.
+- The recommendations include consumption of certain substances or foods such as pineapple, Ginkgo Biloba, or wrapping warm towels around your ears, among other suggestions.